MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

 ## Sysprep the reference device sample

-When you've made your customizations in audit mode, you can capture an image of your customized reference device.
-While audit mode isn't required, it does provide a scenario where the device can be customized online prior to OOBE.
+After you make your customizations in audit mode, you can capture an image of your customized reference device.
+While audit mode isn't required, it does provide a scenario where the device can be customized online before going into the Out of Box experience (OOBE).

 This section provides steps to sysprep the reference device and apply to both physical device and virtual machine: